Opportunity for me to be a good ambassador for Indian women's football: Dangmei Grace | www.lokmattimes.com

 Opportunity for me to be a good ambassador for Indian women's football: Dangmei Grace

-New Delhi, July 6 Dangmei Grace, one of the biggest stars of Indian football, has fulfilled her first ...
+The livewire of the Blue Tigresses, one of the biggest stars of Indian Football, Dangmei Grace has fulfilled her ...

-New Delhi, July 6 Dangmei Grace, one of the biggest stars of Indian football, has fulfilled her first dream of playing abroad by signing a professional contract with an overseas club - FC Nasaf from Uzbekistan.
+The livewire of the Blue Tigresses, one of the biggest stars of Indian Football, Dangmei Grace has fulfilled her first dream of playing abroad by signing a professional contract with an overseas club - FC Nasaf from Uzbekistan.

 "I am extremely excited.
 It's a dream come true for me," Grace told www.the-aiff.com.